MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Incoming audio is unaffected.

-> NOTE: if no `unmuteDeviceId` is provided when unmuting _AND_ there is no active audio stream, it will unmute and attempt to use the sdk `defaultAudioDeviceId` at the device
+> NOTE: if no `unmuteDeviceId` is provided when unmuting _AND_ there is no active audio stream, it will unmute and attempt to use the sdk `defaults.audioDeviceId` at the device

 Declaration: